Overview

 }

-For networks other than Base or Base Sepolia, you can sign a transaction with the wallet and broadcast it yourself.
+For networks other than those supported by the Send Transaction API, you can sign a transaction with the wallet and broadcast it yourself.
 This example uses the public client from viem to broadcast the transaction:

 import { useSignEvmTransaction, useEvmAddress } from "@coinbase/cdp-hooks";